mabartcz/server_2_zivyobraz/README.md

 ## What it does

 - Monitors CPU package temperature using system sensors
-- Sends temperature data to Živý obraz every minute
+- Sends temperature data to Živý obraz every x minutes
-- Works on Windows with coretemp sensors